Healthdirect Free Australian health advice you can count on.

 What is febrile neutropenia?

-Febrile neutropenia means you have neutropenia and a fever of 38°C or higher.
-It is usually a complication of cancer treatment.
-It is a life-threatening condition requiring immediate medical attention.
+Febrile neutropenia means you have neutropenia and a body temperature of 38°C or higher.
+It is often a complication of cancer treatment.
+Febrile neutropenia can be life-threatening.
+It needs immediate medical attention.

 What causes neutropenia?

 If you have neutropenia and a fever, this is a medical emergency.
-Contact your doctor immediately and go to the nearest emergency department.
+Call triple zero (000) and ask for an ambulance or go to your nearest emergency department.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.